All new items will be listed first in each section and preceded by three asterisks (***).

 Congregational Administrator on Leave

-Julia Terry, our congregational Administrator, will be working remotely from Alaska until late August.
+Julia Terry, our congregational Administrator, will be on leave from the 14th of May through the 29th of May.
+From Late May through the end of August, she will be working remotely from Alaska.
 Office hours will be covered by Luz Carrazola.
-All communications to the church should go through the church email: firstname.lastname@example.org.
-All materials for the weekly newsletter must be sent to the church email by Wednesday at 8 pm or they will not be included.
+All communications to the church should go through the church email: email@example.com.
+All material for the weekly newsletter and the order of service must be sent to the church email by Wednesday at 8 pm or they will not be included.

 SAVE THE DATE – UPCOMING EVENTS

 Join us for a sermon by Matt Meyer.